 In U.S.S.R.
-Council of Ministers and Party Central Committee.-CONCERNING MEASURES FOR FURTHER DEVELOPMENT OF ANIMAL HUSBANDRY OBLIGATORY LOWERING NORMS OF DELIVERIES OF ANIMAL PRODUCTS TO THE STATE BY PRIVATE HOLDINGS OF COLLECTIVE FARMERS.
-WORKERS AND EMPLOYEES.
+Council of Ministers and Party Central Committee, MEASURES -CONCERNING FOR FURTHER OF ANIMAL DEVELOPMENT HUSBANDRY AND LOWERING NORMS OF OBLIGATORY DELIVERIES OF ANIMAL PRODUCTS TO THE STATE BY PRIVATE HOLDINGS OF COLLECTIVE FARMERS, WORKERS AND EMPLOYEES.
 (Pravda and Izvestia, Sept.
 26, pp. 1-4.
 Complete text:) The U.S.S.R.
-Council of Ministers and the Central Committee of the Communist Party of the Soviet Union note that the level of production achieved for meat, milk, wool, eggs, hides and other is not satisfying the animal products growing requirements of the population for these products or of light industry for raw materials.
+Council of Ministers and the Central Committee of the Communist Party of the Soviet Union note that the level of production achieved for meat, milk, wool, eggs, hides and other animal products is not satisfying the growing requirements of the population for these products or of light industry for raw materials.
 The interests of the entire national economy persistently demand further increases in the number of livestock and a considerable increase in yields of animal products.